+a) try to treat the message (the exact further actions are implementation dependent); or

+b) ignore the message.

 9.7 Messages with semantically incorrect contents

-When a message with semantically incorrect contents is received, the UE shall perform the foreseen reactions of the procedural part of clause 7.3.
+When a message with semantically incorrect contents is received, the UE shall perform the foreseen reactions of the procedural part of clauses 6 and 7.
 If, however no such reactions are specified, the UE shall ignore the message.

+The network should follow the same procedure.